brunozorzetto/geosearch-poc/README.md

 # Hiper GeoSearch

-Hiper GeoSearch is a Go-based HTTP service for geolocation-based store and product search, using the Gin framework and Uber's H3 for spatial indexing.
+Hiper GeoSearch is a Go-based HTTP service for geolocation-based store search using the Gin framework and Uber's H3 for spatial indexing.
 The project follows Clean Architecture, SOLID principles, modular design, and comprehensive testing (unit/integration).
 Security best practices (OWASP) are encouraged throughout the codebase.

 ## Project Status
-- **Handlers** for health check and search are centralized in the `handlers/` folder.
+- **Handlers** for health check and store search are centralized in the `handlers/` folder.
-- **Domain models** for stores, products, and categories are in `domain/`.
+- **Domain models** for stores and search are in `domain/`.
 - **Repositories** for PostgreSQL are in `repository/postgres/`.
-- **Service** layer for search logic is in `service/`.
+- **Service** layer for store search logic is in `service/`.
 - **H3 utilities** are in `pkg/h3/`.
 - **Distance calculations** are in `pkg/distance/`.
 - **Integration tests** are in `tests/integration/`.
 - **Database migrations** are in `migrations/`.
 - **Docker** is used for local development and database setup.

-All integration tests for the product repository are passing and cover creation, retrieval, update, deletion, and pagination, including foreign key constraints.

 ## Requirements
 - Go 1.23+